itsabot/itsabot/README.md

 Success!
 ```

 That will download the plugins to the `/plugins` directory.
-Be sure to follow
-the integration instructions in the README of each plugin you add (found in
-`/plugins/pluginname/README.md`), as adding a plugin may require you to make some
+Once you've
-minor code changes in Abot.
-Once you've integrated the plugins, recompile and
-run Abot again: `abot server`.
-You can use the included Abot console to
+integrated the plugins, recompile and run Abot again: `abot server`.
+You can
-communicate with Abot locally:
+use the included Abot console to communicate with Abot locally:

 ```bash
 $ abot console +13105555555